 - Provide management and support to volunteer leaders through individual meetings, trainings, regular calls, community development, online forums and other methods as appropriate.

-- Work with Regional Organizing Manager and Organizing Director to build and maintain a collegial and powerful organizing team using a shared language and organizing model, ongoing training and development, and a developed community for the organizers
+- Work with Regional Organizing Manager and Senior Associate Organizer Director to build and maintain a collegial and powerful organizing team using a shared language and organizing model, ongoing training and development, and a developed community for the organizers

 - Approximately 3 years of organizing experience, including at least 1 year of organizing experience in an issue advocacy setting; at least 2 years’ experience in volunteer recruitment and development.

 - Demonstrated ability to develop organizing plans.

 - Ability to train volunteers and activists in skill development, power-building, and strategic planning and campaigning.

 - Strong time management skills